 How to Treat the Keto Rash

 Doctors usually prescribe antibiotics to treat the keto rash.
 One study even shows that taking broad-spectrum antibiotics daily can cure the keto rash within one week .
-But keep in mind that antibiotics are most suitable for people with a severe rash and they can come with their own set of side effects.
+But keep in mind that antibiotics are most suitable for people with a severe reaction as antibiotics can come with their own set of side effects.

-If you're experiencing only a mild case of keto rash, we suggest treating it the natural way first.
+If you're experiencing only a mild case of keto rash, we suggest treating it the natural way.
 Chances are you only need to tweak your diet a bit to get rid of the rash.

 Consider doing the following: